Academic Grading Policy

 The following is the list of hospitals a student may be assigned.

-The following is the list of Outpatient Centers that a student mayan be assigned:
+The following is the list of outpatient centers a student may be assigned:

 The following grading scale is used: